UPDATE July 2024

 About the Journal of School Counseling (JSC)

 The Journal of School Counseling (JSC) is dedicated to publishing articles that promote the effective practice of school counseling.
-The mission of the journal is to promote a community of scholarship that includes the thoughts, practices, and research of school counselors and counselor educators from throughout the nation.
-It is our belief that this journal reflects the wisdom and best practices of professional school counselors who are practicing in the schools, as well as the cutting edge research and ideas of counselor educators who are training future counselors.
+Our mission is to foster a community of scholarship by sharing the insights, practices, and research of school counselors and counselor educators nationwide.
+We believe this journal showcases the wisdom and best practices of professional school counselors, alongside the cutting-edge research and ideas from counselor educators training future counselors.
+To maintain the sustainability of the journal, we will focus on publishing one special edition per year and will no longer accept unsolicited, general manuscripts.
+For our special editions, we will accept manuscripts of the following types as long as they are connected to the special edition topic:

 Resource Briefs presents current practices and research on concepts, strategies, or activities that school counselors may use to deliver their school counseling programs.
 These articles are brief (12 pages or less, excluding references) and are meant to be introductions to topics, research, and practices that provide immediate relevance and applicability to school counselors.